|Datasheet||Specific References||Reviews||Related Products||Protocols|

 |A DNA sequence encoding the mature form of human RFK (Q969G6) (Met1-His155) was expressed with a polyhistide tag at the N-terminus.|

 |In general, recombinant proteins are provided as lyophilized powder which are shipped at ambient temperature.|

 Bulk packages of recombinant proteins are provided as frozen liquid.
 They are shipped out with blue ice unless customers require otherwise.

 |Kinase activity untested|

-Flavokinase belongs to the transferases family.
-It contains 220 amino acids.
-Its secondary structure contains 69 residues in alpha helix form, and 60 residues a beta sheet conformation.
-T Flavokinase is an essential enzyme that catalyzes the phosphorylation of riboflavin (vitamin B2) to form flavin mononucleotide (FMN), an obligatory step in vitamin B2 utilization and flavin cofactor synthesis.
+Flavokinase is a member of the transferases family, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+Flavokinase is an essential enzyme that catalyzes the phosphorylation of riboflavin (vitamin B2) to form flavin mononucleotide (FMN), an obligatory step in vitamin B2 utilization and flavin cofactor synthesis.
 It has been proposed that TNF, through the activation of the flavokinase gene, enhances the incorporation of FAD in NADPH oxidase enzymes, which is a critical step for the assembly and activation of NADPH oxidase.